Visual effects (VFX)

 Also known as: Character TD, Creature effects (FX) TD, Groom TD

-Creature technical directors build the software that enables artists to create believable fur, feathers and skin on their creatures.
+Creature TDs build the software that enables artists to create believable fur, feathers and skin on their creatures.

 They develop and program the digital tools for all the artists who work on digital dinosaurs, animals or magnificent beasts, helping them to be as efficient as possible.
-They then work with pipeline technical directors to incorporate the tools into a VFX production pipeline.
+They then work with pipeline TDs to incorporate the tools into a VFX production pipeline.

 Creature TDs can be employed by VFX studios or work as freelancers.